KokilaJamwal/KokilaJamwal/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Python, R, genetics data and  machine learning
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning more concepts on Deep learning.
 - 👯 I’m looking to collaborate on machine learning tasks
 - 📫 How to reach me: kokilajamwal@gmail.com